-'Adolescent Psychology' is strongly recommended for placements at Upward Bound, Rural Talent Search, and Strengthening Family Relationships.
-At these placements, you will be working primarily with youth at- risk.
+'Adolescent Psychology' is strongly recommended for placements at Upward Bound, Talent Search, and Strengthening Family Relationships.
+At these placements, you will be working primarily with youth at risk.

 - Applicants must be responsible, that is, applicants must be able to treat their placement like a staff position, be timely, accountable, and take the work seriously.

 - Applicants must be able to attend all scheduled class meetings.
 More than one missed meeting may result in the applicant’s grade being lowered by one letter grade.
-We usually meet once a week as a class on Mondays from 12:30-1:50, or 2:00-3:20.
+We usually meet once a week as a class on Mondays from 2:00-3:20.

 - Applicants must be able to pass a background check.